Interventions to support Social and Emotional Well-being

 Anxious Gremlin is an activity and discussion based programme.
 The programme provides a cognitive behavioural approach to anxiety management.
 CBT is an evidence and skill-based plan.
 The idea is to help the children recognise when they are becoming anxious and how to manage their anxieties.

-Cooking is weekly sessions of cooking.
-Each week the children need to use their sitting and listening skills to make biscuits, cakes etc. It also helps to develop their vocabulary.
-At the end of the session, if they have listened they will to able to tell their grown up how and what they have made, as well as take it home to share and eat.
+Cooking, this intervention supports listening and social interaction and happens weekly.
+The children need to use their sitting and listening skills to make biscuits, cakes etc. It also helps to develop their vocabulary.
+At the end of the session, if they have listened they will to able to tell their grown-up how and what they have made, as well as take some of the baking home to share.

 Proactive Behaviours is a programme to empower children to feel safe and know they have the right to feel safe.
 It also gives children the confidence and ability to assertively manage their own safety.
 One of the objectives is to give the children a better awareness of their bodies, thoughts and feelings that affect their bodies, another is to know the early warning signs for feeling unsafe.